structurizr/java-extensions/structurizr-graphviz/README.md

 2. Run Graphviz (via the ```dot``` command), with the output format set to SVG.
 3. Parse the generated SVG to extract layout information, and apply this to the Structurizr view (element x,y positions, relationship vertices, and paper size).

 Once the layout has been applied, you can upload your workspace to the Structurizr cloud service/on-premises installation as usual.

+## Changelog

+### 1.3.6 (9th June 2020)

+- Fixes issues with running the Graphviz extension in non-English locales.

+### 1.3.5 (8th April 2020)

+- Initial version.